 Caching S3/Cloudtrail errors from our Hive / ElasticSearch data sources.
 We expose these to end-users in our internal implementation of ConsoleMe.

-Generating tags for our resources, which include the creator and owner of the resource, and any applications associated with it.
+Generating tags for our resources, including the creator and owner of the resource and any applications associated with it.

 Generating and updating an IAM managed policy unique for each account which, when attached to a role, prevents the usage of the IAM role credentials from outside of that account.
 This is used as a safeguard against general credential theft and SSRF protection.